dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/1-Spellcheker/README.md

 ### Starter Code

 The code below is included in `Spellchecker.java` for you to use as a starting point.
+Use the given `main` to test your program.

 ```
 /**